mkerrig/mkerrig.github.io/_posts/2016-02-11-projectLuther.md

         f.write('\n')
     f.close()
 ```
-Pretty much same things as earlier except with a few minor tweaks.
+Pretty much same thing as earlier except with a few minor tweaks.

 Now that we have the links of all the movies all we need to do is scrape all the pages.

 However before we do that there is quite a bit of information we need to parse on each page,
-and I'd rather just that information straight from the page instead of parsing it later.
+and I'd rather just get that information straight from the page instead of parsing it later.
 So quite a few helper methods need to be written.

 So lets take a look at two extreme cases for the movie pages.